 In the case of an unavoidable absence, alternates may vote on our behalf, as ratified by the AS Council or approved by the VP for Academic Affairs as appropriate.
 For departments with only one faculty member, we may pick an alternate from another department.

-If a last-minute emergency occurs, in a time frame that does not allow our alternate to prepare sufficiently, we may submit an absentee ballot provided we do so in time to be counted with everyone else’s vote.
+If a last-minute emergency occurs, in a time frame that does not allow an alternate to prepare sufficiently, we may submit an absentee ballot provided we do so in time to be counted with everyone else’s vote.

 Members must be present throughout the Joint Council meeting in order to be eligible to vote.
 Technological issues will not disqualify a member from voting.

-All voting will be performed by electronic ballots, submitted by email to both the Senate President (ereese@vcccd.edu) and Senate Secretary (nblock@vcccd.edu)
+All voting will be performed by electronic ballots or paper ballots.
+Electronic ballots are to be submitted by email to both the Senate President (ereese@vcccd.edu) and Senate Secretary (nblock@vcccd.edu).
+Paper ballots are to be handed to a Senate Officer.

 Name must be entered on the ballot to comply with the Brown Act